Trump faces civil trial for E Jean Carroll rape allegation

 It is so far unclear if Mr Trump will make an appearance during the trial, which is expected to last up to two weeks.

 He is not required to attend and Ms Carroll's lawyers have said they do not plan to call him as a witness.
-But the former reality TV star could still decide to take the stand in his own defence.
-Such testimony would not be televised - this trial will take place in federal court, which does not permit cameras.

-Lawyers for the accuser plan to play to jurors an infamous recording, known as the Access Hollywood tape, in which Mr Trump is heard boasting about grabbing women's genitals.
+Lawyers for the accuser plan to play to jurors a recording, known as the Access Hollywood tape, in which Mr Trump is heard boasting about grabbing women's genitals.
 Lawyers for Ms Carroll also plan to call other women who say they were attacked by Mr Trump to testify at the trial.

 Why is it a civil case?